 - Obesity.
 Some early studies show that taking glutamine for 2-4 weeks might help reduce waist size in people who are overweight or obese.
 It's unclear if glutamine can help with weight loss.
 One small study in obese women shows that it can, while another in overweight and obese adults shows that it can't.
 It's not known if taking glutamine long-term has benefits for people who are overweight or obese.

 - Swelling (inflammation) and sores inside the mouth (oral mucositis).
-In some people, taking glutamine by mouth seems to reduce soreness and swelling inside the mouth caused by chemotherapy.
-But it doesn't seem to benefit all chemotherapy patients.
-Some researchers think it works best in people with low glutamine levels during chemotherapy treatment.
+In some people, taking glutamine by mouth seems to reduce soreness and swelling inside the mouth caused by chemotherapy or radiotherapy.
+But it doesn't seem to benefit all.

 - Skin damage caused by radiation therapy (radiation dermatitis).
 Early research shows that taking glutamine doesn't reduce skin damage caused by radiation for head and neck cancers.
 But taking glutamine starting 1 week before and continuing 1 week after radiation for breast cancer might reduce the severity of skin damage.

 - Swelling (inflammation) of the esophagus caused by radiation therapy.
-Early research shows that taking glutamine for 12 months lowers the chance of swelling of the esophagus in people receiving radiation therapy for lung cancer.
+There is conflicting evidence whether glutamine prevents swelling of the esophagus from radiation therapy.

 - Poor nutrient absorption that occurs when part of the small intestine is missing or removed (short bowel syndrome).
 Researchers have studied whether glutamine combined with growth hormone is effective in treating short bowel syndrome.
 This combination seems to help some patients become less dependent on tube feeding.
 But glutamine alone does not seem to be effective.